-You can view the contents of the Oracle home using the viewInventory script.
+You can view the contents of the Oracle home directory by using the viewInventory script.

-For more information, see Viewing the Contents of an Oracle Home in Oracle Fusion Middleware Installing Software with the Oracle Universal Installer.
+See Viewing the Contents of an Oracle Home in Installing Software with the Oracle Universal Installer.

 3.5 Checking the Directory Structure

 After you install Oracle Business Intelligence, you should see the directory structure as shown in this topic.
 The contents of your installation vary based on the options you selected during the installation.